 - Students complete the Recital Hearing Form, print and bring to the time of the hearing.
 One copy of the Hearing form with three faculty signatures must be turned in to Alina Grimm.
 The student must have a completed program at the time of the hearing.

-- Students complete the Recital Template with the proper Music Department Style Guidelines found in the Style Guide for Vocal Recital Programs and Style Guide for Instrumental Recital Programs.
+- Students complete a program outline with the proper Music Department Style Guidelines found in the Style Guide for Vocal Recital Programs and Style Guide for Instrumental Recital Programs.

-- Students email a PDF of the completed Recital Template to the applied studio instructor at least one week prior to the recital hearing for editing.
+- Students email the completed outline of their program to the applied studio instructor at least one week prior to the recital hearing for editing.

-- 10 business days prior to the recital date: The performer emails the completed Recital Template (which means the template has already been approved by the performer’s studio professor) to the Recital Program Assistant.
+- 10 business days prior to the recital date: The performer submits the completed Program Template Form (which means the template has already been approved by the performer’s studio professor) to the Recital Program Assistant.

 - The performer has TWO business days to review his/her program and make final changes.
 The performer may take the program to their studio professor again, should they choose to do so.
 If the performer does not email the Recital Program Assistant, it is assumed no changes are needed and the programs will be printed the following day.